eharrow/eharrow.github.io/_posts/2020-03-12-dark-mode-for-bootstrap.md

 tags: mac
 comments: true
 ---
 I have been wanting to add a dark theme to this blog ever since Apple introduced dark mode to MacOS and iOS.
-The solution if you don't want to supplt a UI switch is to use a media query `prefers-color-scheme` checks the user's system preference which has been available in Safari a a little while and works in Chrome on a Mac at least.
+The solution if you don't want to supply a UI switch is to use the css media query `prefers-color-scheme` that checks the user's system preference which has been available in Safari for a little while and works in Chrome on a Mac at least.

 I am using SCSS for this blog so the following sets the colours to a light or dark theme and in the case of dark if dims any images unless hovering over with a mouse when they brighten up.
 I also find the white background of the *pre terminal* style to be too bright in the dark theme so I opted to switch the colour to light-gray but that may change.